Skip to content

 Conclusion

-Yagis deliver gain, but without CM control they also deliver noise and pattern chaos.
-Treat the feedpoint with a high‑ZCM choke, route the coax cleanly, and add secondary chokes where needed.
-Otherwise, your high‑gain beam becomes a high‑gain listening machine for local junk.
+Yagis deliver gain, but without CM control they can also deliver extra noise pickup and pattern instability.
+Treat the feedpoint with a high‑ZCM choke, route the coax cleanly, and add secondary chokes where measurements indicate they are needed.
+Otherwise, a high‑gain beam can become an unintended receiving system for local junk as well as the desired signal.

 Mini‑FAQ

-• Do double‑shielded cables defeat ferrite chokes? — No. Ferrites act on the outermost surface current; you may need different turns, but chokes still work.
+• Do double‑shielded cables defeat ferrite chokes? — No. Ferrites act on the outermost surface current; you may need different turns or ferrite geometry, but chokes still work.

 • How much choke impedance is “enough”? — Start at ≥5 kΩ at the band center.
-More is better for multi‑band use or noisy sites.
+More is useful for multi‑band use, severe imbalance, or noisy sites.

 • Where should the first choke go? — At the feedpoint.
-Then consider another about 0.5 λ (electrical) down the line.
+Then consider another down the line if measurements, modeling, or repeatable before/after tests show remaining CM current.

-• Will a ground at the shack fix CM? — Not if the imbalance starts at the antenna.
-Fix the source first.
+• Will a ground at the shack fix CM? — Not necessarily.
+If the imbalance starts at the antenna, fix the source first with a proper current balun/choke and clean feedline routing.

 Interested in more technical content?
 Subscribe to our updates for deep‑dive RF articles and lab notes.